BitcoinDesign/Guide/guide/payments/send.md

 **QR Code** -- Access will need to be granted to your application to enable scanning of QR Codes.
 Once the camera detects a valid address in the QR Code, it should automatically fill the address field.

-**Copy Paste** -- When the sender receives the address or payment link as text, your application can detect a valid address in the clipboard and prompt the sender to press a button to paste it.
+**Copy/Paste** -- When the sender receives the address or payment link as text, your application can detect a valid address in the clipboard and prompt the sender to press a button to paste it.

 </div>